 The Company has an investment in a joint venture to operate two 1909 Taverne Moderne restaurants with a third party.
-As at December 29, 2019, the Company has invested \$4.7 million, recorded in long-term receivables (December 30, 2018 - \$4.5 million).
+As at December 27, 2020, the Company has invested \$5.6 million, recorded in long-term receivables (December 29, 2019 - \$4.7 million).
 The loan receivable is unsecured, non-interest bearing and does not have defined repayment terms.
-As at December 29, 2019, an allowance of \$4.7 million has been provided against the long-term receivable.
+As at December 27, 2020, an allowance of \$5.2 million has been provided against the long-term receivable.
 The Company and the third party each have a 50% ownership interest in the joint venture.
 Both parties have joint control and all relevant activities require the unanimous consent from both parties.
 The Company has accounted for the investment by using the equity method.

 The Company's investment is increased by the proportionate share of income earned.
-For the 52 weeks ended December 29, 2019, a decrease of \$1.5 million to the long term receivable balance (52 weeks ended December 30,

-2018 - \$1.5 million decrease) was recorded in relation to the Company's proportionate share of loss for the period and included in share of losses from investment in joint ventures on the statement of earnings.
+For the 52 weeks ended December 27, 2020, there was \$0.3 million decrease recorded in the long term receivable balance (52 weeks ended December 29, 2019 - \$1.5 million decrease) was recorded in relation to the Company's proportionate share of loss for the period and included in share of losses from investment in joint ventures on the statement of earnings.